S0AndS0/Perinoid_Pipes/Script_Helpers/ReadMe.md

 > This script is referenced within
 > [../Documentation/Paranoid_Pipes_Scenario_One.md](../Documentation/Paranoid_Pipes_Scenario_One.md)
 > as an example of using customized named pipe listener scripts to decrypt log
 > files that have appended encrypted contents.
+However a named pipe does not
+> necessarily need to be present for this script to operate; hint, try running
+> with `--help` command line option to find out what input it accepts and the
-This is indented as a *work-around*
+> output it produces.
+This helper script is indented as a *work-around* for
-> for limitations of GnuPG not *seeming to* recognize listed encrypted data beyond
-> the first entry when `armor` formatting is used.
+> limitations within GnuPG when using `--armor` option to encrypt files or
+> streams of data, if your encrypted logs where made without this option then
+> you may try `--allow-multiple-messages` as a `gpg` command line option added
+> to your own command to recover log files encrypted with this project's main
+> script with one exception for right now, if the main script had the padding
+> option enabled there will still be padded data within the decrypted output.

 ### `Paranoid_Pipes_Scenario_Three.sh`